josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/blog-auth-example/auth.md

 }
 ```

-Now you can visit [Users / logout](users/logout.md) to log out.
+Now you can visit `/users/logout` to log out.
 You should then be sent to the
 login page.
 If you've made it this far, congratulations, you now have a simple
 blog that: